Gdb/Edit

 setenv EDITOR /usr/bin/vi gdb …

-The only restriction is that your editor (say ex
+The only restriction is that your editor (say ex), recognizes the

 following command-line syntax: